 The area of sky a telescope sees and the magnification are basically inverse of each other.
 The less magnification, the wider field of view a telescope will have.
 This is good for see some galaxies, nebula, star fields, a long comet tail and the entire moon.
 Higher magnification zooms in tight on objects and is good for the planets, smaller galaxies, craters on the moon and so on.
 A lower F/Ratio is a lower magnification for a given scope.
 A higher F/Ratio means higher magnification.
 While the details are slightly more complicated, the above is a good general rule of thumb.
 If you’re looking for wide-field vistas go with an F/4 to F/5.
 If you’re interested in the planets F/8 to F/10 may be the way to go.
 Keep in mind this doesn’t mean an F/4 can’t look at planets.
 It can, they’ll just be less magnified.

 The Telescopes Below

-With those basics in mind we’ve recommended a series of telescopes below.
+With those basics in mind we’ve recommended a series of telescopes on our telescope page.
 Like a car the more “gizmos” a telescope has the more it can help you, but these can also take longer to setup.
 Some nights I just grab my basic $300 Dobsonian telescope and set it on the drive to catch a quick glance at the moon or Saturn.
 Other nights I setup my $1500 computer telescope for a long night of photography.
-I generally recommend starting with one of the 6″ or 8″ telescopes below, however if you’re ready to jump in with both feet, the Advanced telescopes we have listed below are good quality instruments with a strong track record.
+I generally recommend starting with one of the 6″ or 8″ telescopes, however if you’re ready to jump in with both feet, the Advanced telescopes we have listed are good quality instruments with a strong track record.